Why Spacing Is the Most Undertaught Fundamental

 What this teaches

 Spacing is the beginning of basketball IQ.
-Once a player understands spacing intuitively, everything else — reading the defence, off-ball movement, when to cut vs. when to hold — starts to make sense.
+Once a player understands it intuitively, everything else — reading the defence, off-ball movement, when to cut and when to hold — starts to make sense.

 You can’t teach those things in isolation.
-But if the spacing is right, the rest of the game starts to organise itself.
+But get the spacing right, and the rest of the game starts to organise itself.

 That’s why we start here.